 Your application should include the following:

 - A cover letter detailing your professional writing and/or editing experience (e.g. major publications, awards, education), and past teaching experience, if any.
-(Teaching experience is not required, but is advantageous.)
+(No teaching experience?
+See Instructor Training Program below.)

 - A CV listing publications and/or work in writing-related fields.